 if you need assistance, you’ll want to have an account with a UK ETF broker that offers top-notch support.
 There are various contact channels offered by platforms, although we prefer live chat for ease.

-How to Get Started with an ETF Broker
+How to Open a ETF Broker Account

 Step 1: Open an Account and Upload ID

 Irrespective of which UK ETF broker you decide to use, you’ll need to first open an account.
-If opting for eToro, the process only takes a couple of minutes.

 All you need to do is provide some personal information (full name, home address, etc.) and some contact details.
 You’ll also need to choose a username and a strong password so that you can log in to your eToro account with ease.